DeepLearnXMU/PSSAttention/README.md

 **Thus, the relevant codes are shielded for a short time (until 2022.02.01).**

-**Other researchers, who want to access this project, please feel free to contact me via e-mail: jialong2019@iscas.ac.cn.**
+**Other researchers, who want to access this project, please feel free to contact us via e-mail: jssu@xmu.edu.cn and jialong2019@iscas.ac.cn.**

 Codes for # ACL2019 paper "Progressive Self-Supervised Attention Learning for Aspect-Level Sentiment Analysis", which contains TNet-Att(+AS) and MN(+AS)